 Today’s Numbers Midday results are in.
 Here are the winning numbers for Wednesday September 15, 2021

-Your Numbers Midday results for Wednesday September 15, 2021 are as follows:
+So these are your Numbers Midday results for Wednesday September 15, 2021:

 Did you know that?